James Shuler: Highlights

 Shuler finished his amateur career with a record of 165–8.

 Professional career

 Shuler began his professional boxing career as a middleweight on September 12, 1980, with a second-round knockout of Chris Rogers in Philadelphia.
 During his five years as a pro, he won the NABF, national Middleweight championship with a win over Sugar Ray Seales.
 He had a 22–1 record with sixteen knockouts.
 His first and only professional loss came on March 10, 1986, to Thomas Hearns when he was knocked out in the first round.

 Death

-Shuler died in a motorcycle accident in Philadelphia on 17 March 1986, just one week after his last fight.
+Shuler died in a motorcycle accident in Philadelphia on 17 March 1986, just one week after his last fight against Thomas Hearns.

 Memory and tribute

 Bob Arum, the promoter of Shuler's last fight, said that the boxer came to Arum's room a day after the Hearns fight and thanked him for promoting it.
 Arum, who had promoted many bouts, said that Shuler was the only fighter who had ever done that, adding, "He was a decent, decent young man."

 In 1995, his close friend Percy Custus opened the 'James Shuler Memorial Boxing Gym' in Shuler's native Philadelphia in honor of the fallen fighter.
 Custus met Shuler in the 1970s at the Joe Frazier Gym where they trained together and remained close friends for the rest of James’ life.